4 Tips to Start Your Own Hobby Farm

 It’s essential to consider what animals or crops you would like to have.
 Make a list of how much land, resources and money you have before jumping into anything, don’t spend more money than you have, remember that you are starting a hobby farm not a full-scale business.
 Start small, if your thing is animals, you could begin by owning some chickens, rabbits, pigs or even sheep and start planting some vegetables.
 It all depends on the amount of time you can devote to farming.

 The beauty of a hobby farm is that you learn by doing a lot of things yourself to save money.
 DIY will soon become your life!
 You’re going to have to learn to use some tools and start repairing things yourself.
-You’ll soon be an expert in resourcing rain to water your vegetables or building a sheep house.
+You’ll soon be an expert in resourcing rain to water your vegetables, putting together a chicken coop heater or building a sheep house.

 Farming is good for you